-For those who are seasoned Rolex Fastnet Race Competitors, we have assembled a list of the main changes to the 2019 edition of the race.
-We assume that you are checking this with the intention of competing in the same boat and with a similar crew as in 2017 - so we are skipping through all the boat and crew eligibility here.
+For those who are seasoned Rolex Fastnet Race Competitors, we have assembled a list of the main changes for the 2021 edition of the race.
+We assume that you are checking this with the intention of competing in the same boat and with a similar crew as in 2019 - so we are skipping through all the boat and crew eligibility here.
 But whether a "Veteran" of the race or not, you are - of course - still subject to all the criteria.
 Have a look at the "Complete Guide" if in doubt.

 Important Dates and Entry Information

 |Registration Opens||Tue 12 Jan10:00 hrs UTC||From this date you can log into your Sailgate account and add your boat to the Registration List for the Rolex Fastnet Race 2021.After Sunday 17th Jan, all registered boats will be sorted and places offered on a first come, first served basis, with RORC members receiving priority over non-members.
 Boats registering after this date will allocated places on a first come, first served basis regardless of membership.|